-The Applicant requests that the Code be amended to permit the use of gum arabic as a food additive for wine made in accordance with Standard 2.7.4 - Wine and Wine Product and for wine made in accordance with Standard 4.1.1 - Wine Production Requirements (Australia only).
+The Applicant requests that the Code be amended to permit the use of gum arabic as a food additive for wine made in accordance with Standard 2.7.4 and for wine made in accordance with Standard 4.1.1.
 The Applicant claims that this permission will assist free trade in wine, provide consistency with international standards, and give force to Australia's international obligations under Annex 1 of the Agreement between the European Community and Australia on trade in wine and the New World Wine Producers' Mutual Acceptance Agreement on Oenological Practices (MAA).